 Blog Profiles: Retirement Blogs

 Welcome to Blog Profiles!
-Each week, PR Newswire selects an industry or subject and a handful of sites that do a good job promoting, contributing, and blogging about it.
+Each week, we select an industry or subject and a handful of sites that do a good job promoting, contributing, and blogging about it.
 Do you have a blog that deserves recognition?
-Tell PR Newswire audience relations manager Christine Cube why on PR Newswire for Bloggers.
+Tell us why @BeyondBylines.

 Now that my feet are firmly planted on the other side of 40, retirement does not seem as far away as it once did.
 It’s not that close either, with that in mind, I started looking to those who are already in retirement to see what life looks like to them.